 Unfortunately, these races aren’t very common and I grew weary of waiting for one.
 Wait, why couldn’t I organize my own Santa run?
 It’d also be a fun way to spread holiday cheer.

 The number of car honks, smiles, and compliments I received on the way to the track were overwhelming.
 People were ready for Santa!

 Check out the outcome below.
+Filmed and produced by my good friend, Dai-Long.
 It was the perfect ending to an incredible year.